noahehall/theBookOfNoah/databases/mongodb.md

           - deleintg a row in a one-to-many relationship should also delete the many rows joined to it
           - adjusting the quantity of a line item on an order should update the order total cost
             - if the cost is stored in the order row itself
+          - in a bank account transfer, the debit from the sneding account and the credit into the receiving account should be an atomic operation where boht succeed or both fail
     - Isolation
       - determines how transaction integrity is visible to other users and systems
       - lower isolation levels increases the ability of many users to access the same data at the same time